uclagamelab/MeshCreator/README.txt

 - deal with holes and islands
 	- holes in mesh via poly2tri
 - decimate mesh nicely - merging points improvement, but clean
-- more examples: ragdoll, multi-image characters, micro platformer?
+- more examples: ragdoll, multi-image characters, micro platformer?, skeletal?
 - runtime support, would be fucking amazing
 	- would need the thread library
 - mesh asset cleanup tool